 - Spinal stenosis – the spinal canal narrows and puts painful pressure on surrounding nerves

-Once your physician has determined that one or more of the above conditions is causing painful compression on spinal nerves, he or she may suggest a course of conservative treatment that includes mild exercise, rest, medication, or cortisone injections.
+Once your physician has determined that one or more of the above conditions is causing painful compression on spinal nerves, he or she may suggest a course of conservative treatment that includes mild exercise, rest, medication and/or cortisone injections.
 Although these treatments can provide temporary relief, a more substantial treatment of the problem may be necessary.

-Let the experts at Laser Spine Institute (LSI) introduce you to our state-of-the-art, minimally-invasive endoscopic procedures that have helped tens of thousands of people worldwide find relief from their pain.
+Let the experts at Laser Spine Institute introduce you to our state-of-the-art, minimally invasive procedures that have helped tens of thousands of people find relief from their pain.
 Contact us today for more information and for a free review of your MRI or CT scan.